knewyousir/WFI-session-3/readme.md

 });
 ```

-Check for any errors.
+Comment out any logging and check for any errors.

 Now, let’s create a collection - a named location to store data - to store content for our application.

 We can create the collection by using the string `entries` while calling MongoDB’s `db.collection()` method.
-Since a collection is created if it doesn't already exist we can save our first entry into the database while using the `save` method.
+Since a collection is created if it doesn't already exist we can save our first entry into the database when saving it.

 Also, once we’re done saving, we have to redirect the user somewhere (or they’ll be stuck waiting for our server to go to `/entries` which doesn't exist except as a post route).